-Scientists reverse sickle cell anemia by turning on fetal hemoglobinOctober 13th, 2011 in Medical research
+Scientists reverse sickle cell anemia by turning on fetal hemoglobinOctober 13, 2011 in Medicine & Health / Medical research

 Not long after birth, human babies transition from producing blood containing oxygen-rich fetal hemoglobin to blood bearing the adult hemoglobin protein.
 For children with sickle cell disease, the transition from the fetal to adult form of hemoglobin the oxygen-carrying protein in blood -- marks the onset of anemia and painful symptoms of the disorder.